CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab4.md

 In this lab, you have employed Copilot to automatically generate code in both ARM, Terraform, and PowerShell programming languages.

 ## You have successfully completed this lab.
-Click on  Next to proceed with the lab.